Knee Injury from Squats

 - Restrict the range of movement by which you squat.
 Try not to bend so far and focus on putting more bend in the hips than knees

 - Increase the width between the feet.
-Rather than keeping them apart at hips-width, widen your stance.
+Rather than keeping them hip-width apart, widen your stance.

 - Change where you hold the weight.
 E.g., if you usually hold the barbell across the upper back, modify and place a dumbbell in both hands with your arms at the sides.